CRITIQUES OF THE MUSEUM

 Critical Design Choices

-Staff shared how taking in the Museum through the guest critic’s responses helped them see potential exclusionary messaging of decisions made for purely aesthetic reasons, such as the choice to match the color of the mannequins in the museum’s 20th Century Art & Design gallery to its white walls.
+Staff shared how taking in the Museum through the guest critics' feedback helped them see the political implications of design choices made for purely aesthetic reasons.
+For example, an exhibition designer questioned her choice to match the color of the mannequins in the museum’s 20th Century Art & Design gallery to its white walls.

 “It wasn’t the artwork but just the overall experience of the vibe in the room.
 It just didn’t feel like I was a part of the community."